Certification FAQ

 Compost Quality testing includes Metals / Fluorine, Ash (VOC), and FTIR, as well as tests for ecotoxicity.
 These tests and restrictions are designed to ensure that the compostable material or item does not have negative effects on compost quality.

-To read further on all tests refer to the BPI Certification Scheme
+To read further on all tests, refer to the BPI Certification Schemes

 Can I label the package but not the product?